 So, will your doctor conduct an ADD symptoms test or ADHD assessment for your child to determine if they have either?
 Believe it or not, there’s no single test to diagnose ADD or ADHD.
 Your child’s doctor will instead interview you, your child’s teachers, relatives, and other adults they come into regular contact with to determine if their symptoms are in line with ADD or ADHD.
 They’ll use standard guidelines from the American Academy of Pediatrics or the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM) when making the diagnosis.
 Your child will also have their vision and hearing checked and receive a full physical exam to rule out any other medical conditions that may be causing symptoms similar to that of ADD and ADHD.

 If your child is diagnosed with either, it’s important to let their educators know so they can work with them and make recommendations to you to help improve their focus in the classroom.

 Wilmington was first settled in 1665 and was officially incorporated in 1730, from parts of Woburn, Reading, and Billerica.
-It is sixteen miles north from Boston and the same distance west from Salem.
+It is sixteen miles north of Boston and the same distance west of Salem.
 The town of Wilmington is steeped in history that is reflected in the historical and cultural buildings around the town.
 The Wilmington Census Designated Place had a population of 23,940 as of July 1, 2018.
-The median income in Wilmington , MA is $100,862 and the median home value is $378,600.
+The median income in Wilmington, MA is $100,862 and the median home value is $378,600.
 The unemployment rate in Wilmington is 3.6% (U.S. avg. is 5.2%).
 Recent job growth is Positive.
 Wilmington jobs have increased by 1.27%.